1.1. Super Output Area and Output Area population estimates

 The main assumption behind this ratio change method is that, for each area, the data should have a consistent relationship with the true population over time.

 Change ratios were calculated by quinary age group and sex for the patient register data.
-The change ratios are calculated by dividing for each dataset the mid-2016 count by quinary age and sex with the mid-2015 count by quinary age and sex.
-For example, a mid-2016 count of 50 divided by a mid-2015 count of 40 gives a change ratio of 1.25.
+The change ratios are calculated by dividing for each dataset the mid-2017 count by quinary age and sex with the mid-2015 count by quinary age and sex.
+For example, a mid-2017 count of 50 divided by a mid-2015 count of 40 gives a change ratio of 1.25.

-From mid-2013, all age groups are covered by a single dataset (patient register); the LSOA change ratios for quinary age groups and sex in previous years are as follows:
+For the original publication of mid-2013, and all subsequent releases, all age groups are covered by a single dataset (patient register); the LSOA change ratios for quinary age groups and sex in previous years are as follows:

 - 0 to 4, 5 to 9 and 10 to 14 – child benefit data and patient registers